nyclibrary34/newsletter-builder/README.md

 python api/index.py
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes with proper documentation
-4. Add tests for new functionality
-5. Commit changes: `git commit -m 'Add feature description'`
-6. Push to branch: `git push origin feature-name`
-7. Submit a pull request

 ### Development Guidelines
 - **Code Style**: Follow PEP 8 for Python, use meaningful variable names
 - **Documentation**: Update README and CLAUDE.md for significant changes
 - **Testing**: Add unit tests for new features
 - **Comments**: Document complex algorithms and business logic

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments